Public Health in Ecuador (2 Week Intensive)

 Indigenous Midwives- Learn about the “parteras” (midwives) of the Puyo area and explore intercultural differences in pregnancy and birthing practices.
 Ecuadorian law recognizes indigenous healthcare practices, which has led to adaptations in the pregnancy and delivery care.
 Primary health centers are offering culturally sensitive services to these populations.

 CFHI is a global health ethics leader.
 Our programs uphold strict standards and comply with all local laws regarding student involvement in health settings.
 Your experience on the program depends on your previous clinical training (if applicable), Spanish level, and the relationship you build with your supervising preceptor.
-Above all, YOU are the most important factor in making the CFHI experience as fulfilling as possible by being respectful, inquisitive, and open to the wide variety of learning opportunities which you will encounter.
+Above all, YOU are the most important factor in making the CFHI experience as fulfilling as possible by being respectful, culturally humble, inquisitive, and open to the wide variety of learning opportunities which you will encounter.